 Whatever happens to us, it is never an excuse for wrong thinking.
 Thoughts such as “I’m like this because of my upbringing/background or whatever”; or “I was born this way so I can’t change”, are the pollution that taints us.
 We see ourselves in a negative light and behavior follows.
 So begins a downward spiral of resentment, anger, bitterness, and self-hatred.
 That is not what defines you.
 God doesn’t create us to think or be like that, it is merely the flesh talking and these thoughts and behaviors steal our peace.

 You may be hurt by circumstances or by another individual who has their own demons.
 Don’t allow that to influence your thinking.
 Keep your stream clean.
 Look past the hurt, disappointment and other rubbish.
 Look instead at what is deep inside, how God sees you.
 Go back to His word and read what it says about His character.
 That’s the real image.
 Not what the world says you look like.
 Not what social media, magazines and reality shows say you should look like.

 Corrie Ten Boom

 I have huge admiration for the late Corrie Ten Boom, who I’m sure you all know was a prisoner during WW11.
+In a cruel, ugly, polluted world, she found hope, she found the strength to carry out her purpose and not get tainted.
 If you don’t know her, look her up, she had incredible wisdom.
-I have shared one of her quotes on the FB page this week.

 My prayer for all of you today…is that you may see how beautiful and unique you are in His image.